renesas-rz/rzg2_flash_writer/README.md

 </Div>

 The RZ/G2 flash writer is sample software for Renesas RZ/G2 Group MPUs.
-The RZ/G2 flash writer downloads the some of the raw images from Host PC via SCIF, and writes the raw images to the Serial NOR Flash or eMMC.
+The RZ/G2 flash writer downloads the some of the raw images from Host PC via SCIF and writes the raw images to the Serial NOR Flash or eMMC.

 ## 1. Overview